ONSdigital/dp/training/unit-testing/go-lang/README.md

 - Casting may not be that accurate in certain situations, and Go will not notify you of this.
 Also be aware of casting from a larger to a smaller data type, or from a signed to unsigned.
 - Also, be cautious of casting large objects, as Go actually takes a copy of the object(s).

-Note
-- Casting may not be that accurate in certain situations, and Go will not notify you of this.
-Also be aware of casting from a larger to a smaller data type, or from a signed to unsigned.
-- Also, be cautious of casting large objects, as Go actually takes a copy of the object(s).

 ## Creating Easy To Test Code

 #### Writing SOLID Go